sunsided/crashie/README.md

 # 💥 crashie — a little failure in a box

 Crashie is a Command-Line Utility that exits with a random exit code after a configurable delay.
-Use when you want to test restart behaviors or anything that requires an application to fail.
+Use it when you want to test restart behaviors or anything that requires an application to fail.

 ```plain